Origin and History

 King's Guidon: crimson field decorated with the rose and thistle conjoined surmounted by a crown.
 Underneath the central decoration: the king's motto “Dieu et mon Droit”.
 In the first and fourth corners the White Horse in a compartment.
 In the second and third corners: the rank of the regiment (IV.
 D.) in silver characters on a green ground.

 Regimental Guidon: green field with its centre decorated with the rank of the regiment (IV.
-D.) in silver characters on a crimson ground within a wreath of roses and thistles on the same stalk.
+D.) in silver characters on a crimson ground within a wreath of roses and thistles on the same stalk (or withing the garter?).
 In the first and fourth corners the White Horse in a red compartment.
 In the second and third corners: the rose and thistle conjoined upon a red ground.